NellyNakhero/Data-Analytics-Engineering/kacomia/README.md

 * The flush size (`flush.size`) controls how many records are batched before writing to S3.
 * To delete the sink plugin `curl -X DELETE http://localhost:8083/connectors/minio-s3-sink`
 * To list all connectors `curl http://localhost:8083/connectors`
+* To check if producer is registering schema correctly `curl http://localhost:8081/subjects` and you should see `["events-value", "logs-value", "metrics-value"]`

 ---